quicwg/base-drafts/draft-ietf-quic-transport.md

   number the peer is acking in this packet (typically the largest that the peer has seen thus far.)

-* Ack Delay: Time from when the largest acked, as indicated in the Largest Acked field, was received by this peer to when this ack was sent.
+* Ack Delay: Time from when the largest acked packet, as indicated in the Largest Acked field, was received by this peer to when this ack was sent.

 * Num Blocks (opt): An optional 8-bit unsigned value specifying the number of